 An alternative option for integrating the payment form exists without using the Solidgate SDK.

-3. Once the paymentIntent is encrypted, pass it to the frontend for further processing, such as form initialization.
+paymentIntentis encrypted, pass it to the frontend for further processing, such as form initialization. - Integrate the

-4. Integrate the signature parameter process with the encryption steps for initializing the form, the flow for paymentIntent encrypted String
+parameter process with the encryption steps for initializing the form, the flow for

 <?php